alpturan-dev/minibank-backend/README.md

 ```bash
   docker compose up
 ```
-Done, now you can navigate to the swagger ui:
+Done, now you can navigate to the swagger ui to test the server:

 http://localhost:8080/swagger-ui/index.html#/